-Here’s what volunteers have said about their experiences on the no-idling campaign:
+Here’s what Air Quality Champions said about their experiences on the no-idling campaign:

 “The training prior to the event was great preparation for approaching drivers and I found that everybody we spoke to were engaging, happy to switch off and interested to hear more.”